Goodbye Charlie

-Goodbye Charlie is a 1964 American comedy film directed by Vincente Minnelli and starring Tony Curtis, Debbie Reynolds and Pat Boone.
+Goodbye Charlie is a 1964 American fantasy comedy film directed by Vincente Minnelli and starring Tony Curtis, Debbie Reynolds, and Pat Boone.
 The CinemaScope film is about a callous womanizer who gets his just reward after a jealous husband kills him.
-It is adapted from George Axelrod's 1959 play Goodbye, Charlie.
-The play also provided the basis for the 1991 film Switch, with Ellen Barkin and Jimmy Smits.
+It is based on the 1959 play of the same name by George Axelrod.
+The play also provided the basis for the 1991 film Switch, starring Ellen Barkin and Jimmy Smits.

 Plot

-Philandering Hollywood writer Charlie Sorrel is shot and killed by Hungarian film producer Sir Leopold Sartori when he is caught fooling around with Leopold's wife Rusty.
+Philandering Hollywood screenwriter Charlie Sorrel is shot and killed by Hungarian film producer Sir Leopold Sartori when he is caught fooling around with Leopold's wife, Rusty.
 Charlie's best and only friend, novelist George Tracy, arrives at Charlie's Malibu beach house for the memorial service, after an exhausting series of flights from Paris that have left him broke.
 There are only three people there: Charlie's agent and two ex-girlfriends.
-George does his best to eulogize his friend, but there is little to be said in favor of Charlie, whose final bad joke on George is making him executor of his estate, which is a mess of debts and unpaid taxes.
+George does his best to eulogize his friend, but there is little to be said in favor of Charlie, whose will named George executor of his estate, which is a mess of debts and unpaid taxes.

-Soon after the guests leave, an exhausted George is awakened by a knock at the terrace door and the appearance of Bruce Minton III assisting a petite blonde woman swathed in a huge brown overcoat.
+Soon after the guests leave, George is awakened by the sudden appearance of Bruce Minton III assisting a petite blonde woman swathed in a huge overcoat.
 Bruce came to her aid when he found her dazed and wandering on the road, completely naked.
 She does not remember much, but she recognized Charlie's house as they drove past it and it made her feel safe.
-Bruce rushes off to a dinner engagement, leaving a sleep-deprived George to cope with the delirious woman.
-The next morning, George awakes to her screams.
+Bruce rushes off to a dinner engagement, leaving George to handle the delirious woman.
+The next morning, George awakes to her screams as she gazes at herself in a mirror.
 She recalls that she is Charlie, reincarnated as a woman.
 After getting over the shock, she convinces George of her identity by telling him about a dirty trick that she had recently played on him as a man.
 George realizes that this must be a case of karmic retribution for all of the women that Charlie had used and betrayed.

 All manner of complications arise as Charlie decides to take advantage of the situation.
 George helps her by establishing her as Charlie's widow, figuring out their finances—they are both broke—and boosting her morale.
 From the beginning, Charlie finds herself subject to a whole new set of emotions and sensations.
 Her masculine mannerisms begin to fade, partly because Charlie is a consummate actor, but also because the change is more than skin deep.
 At one point, she bursts into uncontrollable tears.
 George comforts her as he would a weeping girl, wiping her tears and stroking her hair to calm her, then pulls back, disturbed at the tenderness.